Search Loading suggestions...

 UK Publisher: Elliot & Thompson

-When Helen Jukes falls pregnant, she does what anyone else would; she goes out in search of information to help make sense of the changes underway inside her.
-But as the months pass and her body becomes increasingly strange, the pregnancy manuals seem insufficient; even the advice of her friends, passionate proponents of one birthing approach or another, feels oppressive.
+When Helen Jukes falls pregnant, she does what anyone else would do.
+She searches for information to help make sense of the changes underway inside her.
+But as the months pass and her body becomes increasingly strange, the pregnancy guides seem insufficient; even the advice of her friends feels oppressive.

-And so she widens her frame of reference, looking beyond humans to ask what motherhood looks like in other species, in other ecologies.
-Here begins a queerer, wilder process of enquiry – one in which nematodes, polar bears, spider monkeys and dung beetles (among others) begin to unsettle and expand her notion of what mothering is, and what it means.
+So she widens her frame of reference, looking beyond humans to ask what motherhood looks like in other species.
+Here she begins a process of wilder enquiry, in which stories of spiders, polar bears, bonobos and

-And as she enters the sleeplessness, chaos and intimate discoveries of life with a newborn, these animal stories become Helen’s companions and guides – revealing the deceits inherent in the image of the ‘natural’ mother, and compelling her to explore where her own animality begins and ends.
+As she enters the sleeplessness, chaos and intimate discoveries of life with a newborn, these animal stories become Helen’s companions and guides.
+They allow her to explore where her own animality begins and ends and how the polluted stuff of human industry has come to influence life, even from its very beginnings.

 Helen Jukes is the author of the acclaimed memoir A Honeybee Heart has Five Openings, a Book of the Year...